Tuff Hedeman: Personal life

-Hedeman lives on a ranch in Morgan Mill, Texas, outside of Fort Worth.
-His oldest son, Lane, is named after Lane Frost; his younger sons are Trevor, Ryker and Ripp.
+Hedeman lives in Stephenville, Texas.
+His oldest son, Lane, is named after his best friend and fellow champion bull rider, Lane Frost, who died in a rodeo accident in 1989.
+His younger sons are Trevor, Ryker, and Ripp.
 He spends his free time traveling to bull riding and team roping events.
-He married Elizabeth Ann in 2021.
+He married Tracy Stepp in 1986 and they divorced in 2015.
+He married Liz Rippetoe in 2021.
+His older brother is Gary "Roach" Hedeman, who was a rodeo bullfighter in the PRCA and PBR, and participated at the 1996 NFR and the PBR World Finals from 1996 through 1999.